tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** ti10 roster -> pure left, watson came from hellraisers. after tour 3 tobi got replaced by gabbi.
+**How did this roster happen?** ti10 roster -> pure left, watson came from hellraisers. after dreamleague s20 tobi got replaced by gabbi.

 **How was their DPC year?** 208 points